-Step 6: Rename the ZIP file to PPSX and then open the Presentation.
+Step 6: Rename the ZIP file to PPSX/PPTX and then open the presentation.

-You should now be able to open the presentation without any restrictions.
+You should now be able to edit the presentation without any restrictions.
 If not, something may have gone wrong with the process and you may need to start all over again.
-Just remember to create a backup of the original.
+Just remember to create a backup of the original file.

-Whether you have forgotten the password you assigned to your PowerPoint document or you don't have a password for the protected document, the above solutions are designed to help you gain access to the document and be able to edit it.
-But Passper for PowerPoint is by far the best solution for this problem since it is specifically designed to remove password protection from powerpoint.
-It is easy to use, very effective and can remove a problematic password in just a single click, a factor that saves a lot of time.
+Whether you have forgotten the password you assigned to your PowerPoint document or you don't have the right password to a protected document, the above solutions are capable of helping you gain full access to decrypted PowerPoint files.
+However, Passper for PowerPoint is by far the best fix for this problem since it is specifically designed to remove password protection from PowerPoint without password.
+It's really powerful and effective yet at the same time user-friendly.
+Try it and you won't regret.